vipulnaik/diet-exercise-health/events/2024/2024-11-29-reduced-hearing-in-left-ear.md

 * 500 Hz: barely at 5 (this is what I selected), more clearly at 6

-* 1000 Hz: barely ay 7 (this is what I selected), more clearly at 8
+* 1000 Hz: barely at 7 (this is what I selected), more clearly at 8

 * 2000 Hz: barely at 4 (this is what I selected), more clearly at 5